psolbach/ordnung/README.md

 Clear the styles on ``window.resize`` and call ``ordnung.layout()``.
 See example.

 ## Compatibility
 Ordnung.js uses CSS-transforms to move stuff around.
-This is a widely supported property, pleaase consult [Can I Use](http://caniuse.com/#feat=transforms2d) for specifics.
+This is a widely supported property, please consult [Can I Use](http://caniuse.com/#feat=transforms2d) for specifics.
 As we're not implementing a bin packing algorithm, Ordnung only works with _equal-width_ columns, just like many use cases with the original Isotope.

 ## License